National Travel Survey (NTS)

 Data sources and methodology

 The content of the National Travel Survey electronic questionnaire was drawn from the Travel Survey of Residents of Canada and the International Travel Survey, which were based on consultation with several tourism provincial organizations/departments.
-Statistics Canada System of National Accounts participated to the questionnaire design.
+Statistics Canada System of National Accounts participated in the questionnaire design.

 This is a sample survey with a cross-sectional design.

-Data collection for this reference period: 2016-03-01 to 2016-03-31
+Data collection for this reference period: 2020-02-01 to 2020-04-10

 Responding to this survey is voluntary.